jrisi256/scripts/python/setup_python.md

 #### Aside over

 Well there is one more final optional step which is to add Python (and all associated commands) to your `PATH`.
 The usual way of doing this would be by adding the following line to a script called say `python.sh` (it can be called anything you want really): `PATH=/opt/python/3.7.1/bin:$PATH`.
 Then place this script in `/etc/profile.d` which gets read when creating your `PATH`.
 Just be careful not to have this conflict with other versions of Python you might have installed.
-You would then run `source /etc/profile.d/python.sh` to see the changes reflected in your `PATH`.
+You would then run `source /etc/profile.d/python.sh` to see the changes reflected in your `PATH` (you'll have to restart your computer for it to be permanent and not just for your current shell session).

 ### Miniconda and Anaconda